 Education and Outreach Programs

-Perisphere Theater provides education and outreach programming as an important part of its mission.
-This currently includes audience discussion events and school workshops.
+Perisphere Theater provides education and outreach programming as an important part of its vision to expand the way audiences view the past, the present, and one another.
+This currently includes audience discussion events and shows for high school classes.
 Please contact us if you are interested in bringing Perisphere Theater to your classroom or bringing a group to one of our shows.

-We offer educational workshops tailored to 50-minute class periods for high school and college students.
-The goals of these workshops are to 1) teach a relevant subject through the lens of a particular play, 2) demonstrate how art is inextricably tied to the historical, scientific, and ethical context in which it was created and 3) spark interest and engagement in the arts in students.
+We offer daytime matinees for grades 9 to 12, followed by discussion or engagement activities, to 1) teach a relevant subject through the lens of a particular play, 2) demonstrate how art is inextricably tied to the historical, cultural, scientific, or literary context in which it was created, and 3) spark interest and engagement in the arts and humanities in students.
+Materials will be aligned to D.C.
+Public Schools and national core standards.

 Bob is a veteran of local theater in a variety of capacities: actor, director, techie, dramaturg, and reviewer.
 A lawyer specializing in transportation-related civil rights programs, his other activities include softball umpiring (a nice combination of law and theater) and appearing as a vocalist with a volunteer music group that performs in assisted living facilities.